|

 NIH

-Guidelines for Research Involving Recombinant DNA Molecules
+for Research Involving Recombinant DNA

-Published by National Institutes of Health http://oba.od.nih.gov/oba/index.html
+Published by National Institutes of Health http://osp.od.nih.gov/office-biotechnology-activities/biosafety/nih-guidelines

-Microorganisms for Education
+Microorganisms for Education Safety

 Sources for Animal Tissue Cultures